Skip to main content

 💥 [magical_capybara] heap buffer overflow

-The command will also ask if you want to run the cifuzz coverage command, in case you are interested in coverage information of the Fuzz Test.
+The command also asks if you want to run the cifuzz coverage command, in case you want coverage information about the fuzz test.

 Origin | Severity | Name | Description | Fuzz Test | Location